DataBiosphere/azul/README.md

 access can push code to intentionally or accidentally expose those variables, push access is tied to shell access which is what one would normally need to modify those files.

+# 9. Kibana

+Kibana is a web UI for interactively querying and managing an Elasticsearch instance.
+To use Kibana with Azul's AWS Elasticsearch instance, you have two
+options:

+* For one, you can add your local IP to the policy of Azul's AWS Elasticsearch instance and access its Kibana directly.
+This can take 10 minutes and you might have to do it repeatedly because the policy is reset periodically, potentially multiple times a day.

+* Alternatively, you can use `scripts/kibana-proxy.pl` to run Kibana locally and have it point at Azul's AWS Elasticsearch instance.
+The script also starts a signing proxy which eliminates the need to add your local IP to the Elasticsearch policy, using your local AWS credentials instead for authentication.

+  For the script to work, you need to

+  * have Docker installed,

+  * a deployment selected and

+  * `environment` sourced.